-Check-in: Students must sign in through the attendance office when they arrive at school after the first period bell.
+High School Students Check-in:Students must sign in through the attendance office when they arrive at school after the first period bell.

 Check-out: If it is necessary for a student to check out early due to illness, the student must be assessed by the school nurse and meet assessment criteria for the school to excuse the absence.
 Parents may submit a note to excuse an early check-out due to illness.
 Students who are frequently absent, tardy, or check out early from school may be required by the school administration to provide medical documentation to validate any absence, tardy or early check-out as excused.
+If a student is 16 years old or older, parents/guardians may submit a note in advance of an early check-out date and time to the school's attendance office.
+Check-out notes will be verified via a phone call to the parent/guardian as listed in Infinite Campus.